 The HRRA Foundation

 The HRRA Foundation is a tax-exempt, 501(C)(3) non-profit organization sponsored by the Hampton Roads REALTORS® Association.
 The HRRA Foundation is a channel for the charitable and community service energies of the professional real estate industry.
 The money donated to this foundation, by charter, must be directed to meeting the charitable needs of the community and for education of the public and the real estate industry.

 Join HRRA in helping the citizens of Hampton Roads in the fight to end homelessness, educate the homebuying public, and recover from natural disasters.

 Get to know your friendly Hampton Roads REALTORS® Association Headquarters staff.
-They handle all the day-to-day operations, meeting planning, and communications for the association.
+They handle all the day-to-day operations and communications for the association.